Over the past couple of bank holidays I’ve kept playing around with k3s

 Next Steps

-I am now working through the process of coding in basic scale set management (shutdown, add new VM, etc.) as well as being able to identify idle VMs in a scale set, and will eventually pack the results into a executable that will do the kind of “smart” downscaling I need.
+I am now working through the process of coding in basic scale set management (shutdown, add new VM, etc.) as well as being able to identify idle VMs in a scale set, and will eventually pack the results into a Go executable that will do the kind of “smart” downscaling I need.

-That will then go into a suitable container that can also talk to k3s APIs, so that managing the VMs can tie into Kubernetes resources.
+APIs, so that managing the VMs can tie into Kubernetes resources.
 Two things I’d like to do are (possibly) evict pods from nodes about to be killed (I already force that when machines are about to be shut down, but it’s a bit rough) and postpone scheduling of new pods until there is enough capacity.

 Either are the only really tricky problems here, since picking out idle machines and terminating them seems like a fairly trivial proposition.